percona/percona-server-mysql-operator/source/architecture.rst

 with the XtraDB storage engine, and *Percona XtraBackup* with the *Galera library* to enable synchronous multi-primary replication.

-The design of the Percona Operator for Percona Server for MySQL is highly bound to the Percona Server for MySQL high availability implementation, which in its turn can be briefly described with the following diagram.
+The design of the Percona Distribution for MySQL Operator 2 is highly bound to the Percona Server for MySQL and the high availability implementation based on it, which in its turn can be briefly described with the following diagram.

 .. image:: ./assets/images/replication.svg
    :align: center